bazizi426/SimpleBlog/README.md

 to see how it works you can add some dummy categories, users, and posts in your database

-You find some errors because this version of this blog is in development mode.
+If you find any errors please let me know. :)